jasonsbarr/introduction-to-python/README.md

     - Do: CS 61A Karina & Dennis' Trees + Recursion Slides
     - Do: CS 61A past exam questions on recursion
     - Do: CS 61A Lab 03
+    - Do: CS 61A Guerrilla 01: Python Lists, Recursion, Tree Recursion
     - Do: CS 61A CSM 00: Midterm 1 review
 11. Function examples and review
     - Watch: [CS 61A (2018) Lecture 9: Function examples](https://www.youtube.com/watch?v=mquGAH7Hm74&list=PL6BsET-8jgYVg0YNlIeajft-CawFSgHp9&vq=hd1080), videos 2 - 6